 A $50 discount is also achieved when you purchase the Bleu or Verona colors of the 2019 MIXX and PIPA Lite LX travel system, which are packaged in the same box.

-For all other colors of the 2019 and 2018 MIXX travel systems, the stroller and car seat are packaged separately, so no cost savings are achieved by purchasing the stroller and a Nuna car seat together as a travel system.
+For all other colors of the MIXX, the stroller and car seat are packaged separately, so no cost savings are achieved by purchasing the stroller and car seat together as a travel system.
 (Strolleria sells all products at the lowest prices allowed by our manufacturers).

 Size isn't much of a differentiating feature between the Nuna MIXX and Nuna TAVO.
 The strollers are similar in size and can be used for the same duration.
 Because of its larger, more robust wheels, the MIXX is 2.5 pounds heavier than the TAVO.